-The aim of the Innovation Manager Course is to attract talent from training centres to the shipbuilding sector and improve the skills of participants in key enabling technologies (KETs).
+The aim of the Innovation Manager in Shipbuilding Course was to attract talent from training centres to the shipbuilding sector by upskilling participants in key enabling technologies (KETs).

 Time and Date